 Please explain as appropriate.

+[agreed]

 34 bis.
 Has your country entered into agreements or arrangements with other States for the relocation of witnesses and/or victims insofar as they are witnesses, and, as appropriate, for their relatives and other persons close to them in order to ensure their physical protection from potential retaliation or intimidation (art.
 24)?